HyperVerseSystems/cryptolib/README.md

 *DASM Cryptography library

 An attempt to create a crypto library optimized for DCPU
-Hummingbird.old is my original attempt at porting.
-I am recoding it.
-AES and Salsa20 will be next up.
+Currently, Hummingbird2.dasm is the only file being worked on.
+AES and SALSA will come up next for those that want more security.
+Finally, I will work on a block cipher optimized for the DCPU.